gbowne1/codebooker/CONTRIBUTING.md

 -   Milestone, choose Frontend or Backend (more may come later on)

 ## Style

-An pfficial style guide has not been created yet.
+An official style guide is yet to be released.
 There is also no figma or layout.
-This is open to contribution, anyone willing to contribute his/her skills to create this style gide is more than welcome, just create a discussion and lets kick-start from there.
+This is open to contribution, anyone willing to contribute to create this style guide is more than welcome, just create a discussion and lets kick-start from there.

 ## Versioning

-We generally follow SemVer for this application.
-We also have a CHANGELOG.md provided to us by keepachangelog.com Please use the changelog document accordingly.
+This project runs its application using Semantic Versioning (SemVer).
+[Keep a changelog](keepachangelog.com) also provides a CHANGELOG.md for the project; use the changelog document accordingly.

 ## Settings & Configuration

 The included workspaces, settings, configurations and plugins are for:

-Babel
+- Babel
-Webpack
+- Webpack
-ESLint
+- ESLint
-Prettier
+- Prettier
-VSCode (.vscode)
+- VSCode (.vscode)
-GitHub (.github)
+- GitHub (.github)

 These may not be 100% correct, so if you can contribute to them to make them more accurate for React development it is welcomed.

 We understand it is not a good idea to contribute the configuration to the project, however this will greatly improve the new user experience getting started working with our code base.

 ## Tech Stack

-This project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App and built with:
-This application is built with:

 -   React 18.2
 -   JavaScript (ES5/ES6/ES7/ES2015/etc.)